ramaak/Ovule.Nomad/README.md

 # Ovule.Nomad
-Distributed application development can't get any easier than it is with Ovule.Nomad
+Distributed application development can't get any easier.

+This is a new project a more details will be published very soon.